Alumni Association Honors Life Members

 “I am building my legacy and I am the first graduate, in what I hope to be, a long line of SHSU alumni,” Gonzalez said.

 Recent graduates of SHSU are invited to become Life Members of the Alumni Association at a reduced rate of $500.
-To qualify as a recent graduate student must purchase their Life Membership within the first two years following their graduation month/year.
+To qualify as a recent graduate, students must purchase their Life Membership following their graduation month/year.

 Araevia Jones,’16 is a first-generation Texan and came to SHSU to study Management Information Systems.
 She took advantage of the reduced rate.